Vyxal/Vyxal/commands/Graded_Up.md

 - In: a
 - Out: graded_up(a)

-Returns a list of integers, which represent the order the elements of `a`.
+Returns a list of integers, which represent the order the elements of `a` which make the list sorted in ascending order.
 Operates like the same symbol in APL.

 # Usage
 ```